RiceD2KLab/HERC_Sp25/0_Datasets/README.md

 ### **Master Files Explained**

 The `0_Datasets/1.7Master_Files/Individual Year Files` folder contains the **result of merging** multiple datasets into a single dataset per year.
 These merged datasets combine critical performance and demographic indicators, simplifying the next stage of feature engineering.
+In order to combine all the files together you have to go to `HERC_Sp25/1_Data_Wrangling/1.2_Data_Cleaning/File_Merging` and use `Final_Mast_Sheet_ATT` to merge all of the individual year files together, make sure to download them to your desktop.

 ### **Datasets Included in Merged Files:** GRAD, PERF1, PERF2, PROF, STAAR1
 These **fully integrated datasets** will be used in the **next stage of feature engineering**, ensuring a more comprehensive analysis of district-level trends across Texas school districts.